 But I wanted to see him.

-It was scary, yes, but I was in a place where I was able to fight off the fear, and my father’s words.
-It was a long-ass day, but it was almost five.
+Seeing him scared me, but at the same time I was strong enough to keep fighting that fear and my father’s words.
+It had been a long, long day, but it was almost five.
 Only thirty minutes… No, actually, fifteen minutes.
 I didn’t have to wait until five.
-I could just go now.
+And I could just leave already.

 But I stayed on the couch, staring at my watch.
 My feet didn’t obey me for some reason.
 I couldn’t get up.
-My strength was gone.
+My strength was gone, stolen by the thought of seeing Cole.

 “What the fuck are you doing…?”
 I whispered, hiding my face behind my hand.